lesley-byte/team-html-creator/README.md

 ## Usage

 You can use this to create company intranet website for employees.
+The html file will be created in a folder called output.

 ## License